This article was last updated on: September 2018

-More than 1000 were built, but now there’s none flying, even though it’s my understanding that there’s at least one that’s still airworthy in Russia at the moment of writing this, cared for by a conservation group.
+It’s my understanding that there’s at least one that’s still airworthy in Russia at the moment of writing this.
+It’s cared for by a conservation group.

-The Airplane, with the registry number 535, had colours like those of Air Koryo but it wasn’t on their fleet really.
+The Aeroplane had the registry number 535.
+It had colours like those of Air Koryo, but it wasn’t on their fleet officially.

-We were told Kim Il-Sung had used that Airplane at some point (but just a little, since he was afraid to fly like Kim Jong-Il.
-They used trains to go even to Europe as I mentioned at some point).
+They told us that Kim Il-Sung had used that Aeroplane at some point.
+But just a little, since he was afraid to fly like Kim Jong-Il.
+They used trains to go as far as Europe, as I mentioned at some point.

-Kim Jong-Un is not afraid of flying and he even has a “presidential” Ilyushin Il-62, seen in the video below from minutes 0 to 3 and from the 18 onward).
+Kim Jong-Un is not afraid of flying though.
+He even has a “presidential” Ilyushin Il-62.
+It can be seen in the video below from minutes 0 to 3, and from the minute 18 onward.

-I understand the Airplane is nowadays on another location in Pyongyang and important efforts are made toward its conservation.
+I understand the Aeroplane is nowadays on another location in Pyongyang.
+I have read important efforts are made toward its conservation, gladly.